Hard Market vs. Soft Market: The Insurance Industry’s Cycle and Why We’re Currently in a Hard Market

-All industries experience cycles of expansion and contraction and this is particularly true of the insurance industry.
-Although no two cycles are exactly the same, insurance industry cycles typically last from two to ten years and incorporate a hard market and a soft market (phases marked by an expansion and a contraction of insurance availability).
-After experiencing a soft market for approximately eight years, due to a combination of factors, the market began to level off in 2011.
+All industries experience cycles of expansion and contraction, and this is particularly true of the insurance industry.
+Although no two cycles are exactly the same, insurance industry cycles typically last from two to ten years and incorporate phases marked by an expansion and a contraction of insurance availability.
+After experiencing a soft market in the insurance industry for approximately eight years, the market began to level off in 2011 due to a combination of factors.
 By the end of 2012, the soft market had bottomed out and we are now facing a hard market.

 What is a hard market vs. a soft market?

 The characteristics of a soft market in the insurance industry include:

 - Broader coverage

 - Relaxed underwriting criteria, which means underwriting is easier

 - Increased capacity, which means insurance carriers write more policies and higher limits

 Ultimately these rate reductions associated with a soft market affect the insurance carriers’ bottom line, as an insurer relies on a combination of insurance premiums and investment income to make a profit as a company.